-While walking around Paris for the last month, I’ve been fascinated by the highly fossiliferous limestone that comprises so many of its iconic structures.
+While walking around Paris for the last month, I’ve became fascinated by the highly fossiliferous limestone that comprises so many of its iconic structures.
 At one point I thought, Hmm… The City of Light is built with materials of death.
 I had no idea how much farther that thought would take me.

 Without abundant death we wouldn’t have asphalt, concrete, marble, travertine, chert, oil, coal or countless other graces of civilization.
 Still, there seemed to be an unusual abundance of limestone in use here, and I wondered where it came from.
 Naturally, from my 21st century perspective, I assumed that all the stone had been quarried in some other place: hills outside of town, perhaps.
 (Lutetian limestone, it’s called, and it’s a relatively new rock: only only a few dozen million years old.
 Younger than dinosaurs.
 It’s also known as “Paris stone”, and has become quite the fashion item lately.)
 What I hadn’t figured was that nearly all of this building stone, for many centuries, was extracted from beneath Paris itself: a sum large enough to build a Great Pyramid.

 I didn’t learn that fact until we visited the Catacombes a couple days ago.

 The Catacombes are bone banks called ossuaries.
 They occupy abandoned quarries beneath Paris and contain the remains of more than six million people.
 Many of the deceased are surely the same men (and women? probably) who carved out the quarries, mostly in the first several centuries of the last millennium.
 It must have been quite a project, since they withdrew enough rock to assemble Notre Dame, thousands of other churches large and small, bridges, city walls and homes — and left beneath the streets of Paris more than 300 kilometers (100 miles) of tunnels, including rooms and vaults that together comprise a vast man-made cave system.
 Top to bottom, a vertical cross-section of Paris looks like this:

 - Surface — streets, buildings, parks